Normalized Berkovich spaces and surface singularities: Modifications of surfaces and vertex sets

 \pa{ We call $\calW$ the \defi{canonical atlas} of $\Txz$.
 The reason this is relevant is the following.
-If $V\subset \Txz$ is a $k((t))$-analytic space which is a union of elements of $\calW$, then the family of analytic subspaces $\calW|_V=\{W\in\calW \,\,|\,\,W\subset V\}$ is a distinguished formal atlas of $V$ (in the sense of \cite[\S1]{BosLut85}) by strict affinoid domains.
+Let $V\subset \Txz$ be a $k((t))$-analytic space that is a union of elements of $\calW$.
+Then $V$ can be written as a finite union of elements of $\calW$ since $D$ is quasi-compact, and the family of analytic subspaces $\calW|_V=\{W\in\calW \,\,|\,\,W\subset V\}$ is a distinguished formal atlas of $V$ (in the sense of \cite[\S1]{BosLut85}) by strict affinoid domains.
 This means in particular that a formal model of $V$ can be reconstructed by gluing the affine formal $k[[t]]$-schemes of finite type $\Spf\big(\OOO_{W}(W)\big)$, for $W$ in $\calW|_V$.
 Moreover, in our situation we can forget the $k[[t]]$-structures and glue all the affine special formal $k$-schemes $\Spf\big(\OOO_{W}(W)\big)$, retrieving the special formal $k$-scheme $\widetilde{\X}$.
 A similar idea will be used to construct formal log modifications in Theorem~\ref{vertex_sets}.
 Note that the union of the Shilov boundary points of elements of $\calW$ is $\boundaryZ$ (see~\cite[\S2.4]{Ber90} for the definition of the Shilov boundary of an affinoid space).
-In particular, if $V\subset \Txz$ is a $k((t))$-analytic space which is a union of elements of $\calW$, then $V\cap\boundaryZ$ is the analytic boundary of $V$ in the sense of~\cite[\S3.1]{Ber90}. }
+In particular, if $V\subset \Txz$ is a $k((t))$-analytic space that is a union of elements of $\calW$, then $V\cap\boundaryZ$ is the analytic boundary of $V$ in the sense of~\cite[\S3.1]{Ber90}.
+In the following we will often implicitly chose a structure of $k((t))$-analytic curve for the elements of $\calW$. }